JT8D-17/XLua-Utils-for-X-Plane/Documentation/Engine_Damage.md

 #### 2.3 Base values

 The red line limit for a supported parameter, supplied by the dataref or override value, serves as a baseline with a given normal durability, in seconds.
 For example, the engine stress at a redline value for N1 at 100% can be tolerated for 300 seconds (or 5 minutes) before failure.
 This value pair (engine parameter and associated time) is used as the lower limit by "Engine Damage".
 As this would make things too predictable and not dynamic enough, a second value pair is used in the form of a scalar for the redline value and a second time parameter, which, for example, scales a 100% N1 redline by 1.25 to obtain 125 % N1.
 At this N1, the engine would last, say, 10 seconds.
-This engine parameeter - time value pair is used as the upper limit by "Engine Damage"
+This engine parameter - time value pair is used as the upper limit by "Engine Damage"
 Engine damage interpolates between these two value pairs to obtain the time the engine lasts at the current value.
 To stick with the example, a N1 of 110 % would yield around 200 seconds of time to failure.

 &nbsp;